simonryoungsb/FlorenceFoodDrink/cheap-eats-florence.md

 ## Cheap dessert: do gelato properly

-If you want a memorable cheap finish, do gelato like a crawl: try two or three in the same area and pick a winner.
+If you want a memorable cheap finish, do a gelato crawl: try four or five in the same area and pick a winner.

 [Buy on Amazon](PASTE_YOUR_AMAZON_LINK_HERE)